danielthompson/polytope/lib/googletest-1.10.0/docs/primer.md

 *   Restores the state of all googletest flags.

-*   Repeats the above steps for the next test, until all tests have run.
+*   Repeats the above steps for the next test, until all tests have thread_entrypoint.

 If a fatal failure happens the subsequent steps will be skipped.